liusida/liusida.github.io/_posts/2017-09-24-use-tensorflow-to-compute-gradient.md

 layout: post
 title: Use Tensorflow to Compute Gradient
 ---
-In most of Tensorflow tutorials, we use minimize(loss) to automaticly update parameters of the model.
+In most of Tensorflow tutorials, we use minimize(loss) to automatically update parameters of the model.

-In fact, minimize() is an intergration of two steps: computing gradient, and applying gradient to update parameters.
+In fact, minimize() is an integration of two steps: computing gradients, and applying the gradients to update parameters.

 Let's take a look at an example: